cylondata/twister2/docs/docs/examples/collectives/comms/comms_examples.md

 # Communication Examples

 Communication examples demonstrate the usage of communication API.
-The communication api has the capability of creating the communication among the tasks by abstracting the communication logic to the api users.
+The communication API has the capability of creating the communication among the tasks by abstracting the communication logic to the API users.
 Basically, the communication layer does the job of creating the communication of the tasks in the task graph based on the user description.
-Communication api supports a simple thread model to spawn the processes to run the the tasks using built communication.
+Communication API supports a simple thread model to spawn the processes to run the the tasks using built communication.
 The communication logic is visible to the users when the communication API is used.
 Twister2 has the modular structure for supporting the developer's need.
 They can plug in the Twister2:Net to support the communication in the projects without using the other layers in Twister2.
 In the communication examples we demonstrate how to create the following collective communications.

 ## Twister2 Collective Communications